RRKS101/tf-vitems/README.md

     // Increase the weapons current clip size by 25% setPlayerWeaponAttribute(playerID, weaponID, 4, attribVal+0.25);

     // Apply the changes to all attributes for this player.
-Not that it takes a player reference/instance rather than ID applyPlayerAttributes(player);
+    //  Note that it takes a player reference/instance rather than ID applyPlayerAttributes(player);
 }
 ```